meanna/ThaiLMCUT/README.md

-ThaiLMCut - Deep Learning Tokenizer for Thai language based on Transfer Learning and bidirectional-LSTM
+ThaiLMCut - Word Tokenizer for Thai Language based on Transfer Learning and bidirectional-LSTM
 =====================================================

 ## About